lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 1. Deployment of the `DelegationFactory`, establishing the general-purpose on-chain delegation infrastructure (EDF).
 2. An update to the `DepositSecurityModule` contract to verify guardian signatures via the guardian's ERC-1271 `DelegationContract.isValidSignature`, so that Council guardians can operate behind EDF delegation contracts.
 3. Modifications to the Oracle and Council daemons' off-chain code to support operating behind delegation contracts.
+4. Rotation of all members of Lido Oracle and Lido Council Daemon members to a deployed delegation contract instances.

 ### Rationale